benedict909/bih-alignment/README.md

 # bih-alignment

-Scripts for performing alignment of NGS reads to a reference genome on the BIH HPC cluster.
+Scripts for performing alignment of NGS reads to the hg38 reference genome using BWA-MEM on the BIH HPC cluster.
-The pipeline takes the input fastq files in the following location on the BIH cluster: `//fast/groups/ag_sanders/work/data/${project_name}/fastq`, where `${project_name}` is the name of the sequencing run *and* directory.

-The alignment pipeline scripts found in `/scripts` are shell scripts written as slurm jobs:

-* `alignment_script.sh` is the complete pipeline and is therefore the recommended script to use.

-* `alignment_qc_script.sh` can be run if you only wish to run quality control on data that is already aligned.

-The files in `/exec` are called by the main scripts and should not be executed in isolation.

 ## Installation